y-games-hello/ultimate-base-project-docs/Documentation/manual/ubp-settings-window.md

 # ⚙️ UBP Settings Window
-The UBP Settings Window is the central place to configure all configured services in your project.
+The UBP Settings Window is the central place to setup all configured services in your project.

-## 🪟 What It Does
+## ✅ Features
-- Lists every service that inherits from ConfiguredService<TConfig>
+- Lists every configured service automatically
 - Displays all their serialized fields from the associated ScriptableObject config
-- Lets you edit values directly in the Unity Editor
 - Saves changes to the linked config asset
 ---